-Michael Weinstock is in his sixth year as the Athletic Director
+Michael Weinstock is in his seventh year as the Athletic

-at Gallaudet University.
-Weinstock oversees GU's 15 varsity
+Director at Gallaudet University.
+Weinstock oversees GU's 14

-athletic programs and one club program in addition to the Bison
+varsity athletic programs and one club program in addition to the

 Athletics, P.E., Recreation, and Intramural Programs for 11 years